The-Scripters-Guild/ForgeWiki/scripting/nodes/ai-advanced/get-squads-with-squad-label.md

 # Get Squads With Squad Label

+## Description
+Returns a Squad List containing all Squads that have the Squad Label.
+The order of list entries is random.

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}